Rokasl/CS408_project/report/source/11_chapter_4.md

         | Get String
 ```

-Syntax definition of setting defined reference value to new expression.
+Syntax definition of setting defined reference value to be equal to some new expression.

 ```haskell
         | String := Expr